Marcus Raskin: The Institute for Policy Studies

 In 1963, Raskin left government service, and with Richard Barnet, a State Department official in the Arms Control and Disarmament Agency, created an independent institution, outside of government, to critique official policy.

-Much of Raskin’s initial work with IPS focused on opposing the Vietnam War.
+Much of Raskin's initial work with IPS focused on opposing the Vietnam War.
 He co-authored the Vietnam Reader with Bernard Fall in 1965, which was used in teach-ins across the country.
-In 1967, he co-authored with Arthur Waskow, a colleague at the Institute, "A Call to Resist Illegitimate Authority," which urged support for those who resisted the draft and the Vietnam War.
-The "Call to Resist" was signed by thousands of people, and because of it Raskin and Waskow took part in turning in a thousand draft cards to the Department of Justice.
+In 1967, he co-authored with Arthur Waskow, a colleague at the Institute, "A Call to Resist Illegitimate Authority", which urged support for those who resisted the draft and the Vietnam War.
+The "Call to Resist" was signed by thousands of people, and because of it, Raskin and Waskow took part in turning in a thousand draft cards to the Department of Justice.
 In 1968, Raskin was indicted -— along with William Sloane Coffin, Dr. Benjamin Spock, Michael Ferber, and Mitchell Goodman—for conspiracy to aid resistance to the draft.
 The group became known as the "Boston Five".
 In the case, Telford Taylor, prosecutor at the Nuremberg Trials, served as the defense attorney for Raskin.
 Not long after his acquittal, Raskin published the book Washington Plans an Aggressive War with Barnet and Ralph Stavins.
-These two books would begin Raskin’s critique of the "national security state", a term he coined, which he would continue to assess critically in future works.
+These two books would begin Raskin's critique of the "national security state", a term he coined that he would continue to assess in future works.

 With the publication of his book Being & Doing in 1971, Raskin advocated the theory of "social reconstruction."
 Raskin's thinking was largely influenced by the work of American pragmatist John Dewey, French existentialist Jean-Paul Sartre, and the politics of the New Left.
-According to Library Journal, Raskin “foresees a peaceful process of non-Marxist reconstruction that will replace authoritarianism and the status quo with politics of the people and a redefined social ethic.”
+According to Library Journal, Raskin "foresees a peaceful process of non-Marxist reconstruction that will replace authoritarianism and the status quo with politics of the people and a redefined social ethic."